CzyLoveCm1314/chenzhaoyu.github.io/_posts/people/2020-07-01-Anda Zhang.md

 # Self-introduction is described in the third person, including information such as educational experience
 ---

-Zhaoyu Chen is currently a prospective Phd student in AET, Fudan.
-He is supervised by Prof. Wenqiang Zhang.
-He is expected to obtain his B.Eng. degree from Shandong University, Weihai, China by 2020.
+Anda Zhang is a Master Student of Electronic Information in AET, Fudan University, and is supervised by Prof. Wenqiang Zhang.